jpeg729/csharp-tensors/Readme.md

 A Tensor class intended to work somewhat like a cross between numpy and pytorch.

+## Why?

+1. As a learning experience
-The goal is to use neural-nets in competitions on Codingame.com.
-Hence we need good single-thread performance and small code-size (submissions are limited to 100k file size) while still being fairly complete.
+2. For competitions on Codingame.com.
+Hence we need
+   - good single-thread performance
+   - small code-size (submissions are limited to 100k file size)
+   - fairly complete functionality

+### Design decisions

+Data is stored in a flat array of doubles.
+The multi-dimensional indexing logic is written so that many tensor reshaping operations can be reduced to re-ordering or modification of the strides used to access the data.
+Most Tensor manipulation operations return a new Tensor object that shares the underlying data array.

+Directly modifying the data contained in a Tensor is avoided where possible in order to enable automatic differentiation.
+For efficiency, tensor manipulation operations generally return a new Tensor that shares the same underlying data array as the original Tensor.

+By necessity, some methods do modify the data stored in the Tensor.
+These methods have names that end in an underscore, and all of them return `void` so they can't be chained.
+I may decide that being able to chain inplace modification ops leads to nicer code, in which case they will all return `this`.

+Most of the Tensor initializers have been implemented as extension methods because generally we only need them when training new neural networks.
+Mostly I anticipate running pre-trained neural networks on codingame's servers and this makes it easy to remove the unused initialiser code.

-### Status
+## Status

 Full rewrite in progress.

-The main change is to overhaul the indexing system.
+The main change has been to overhaul the indexing system.
 Padding has been built in, though the whether the resulting slowdown is acceptable remains to be tested.

-* Contiguity tests - TODO
+* Contiguity tests - needed for Reshape stuff

 * Tensor manipulation functions - almost done
+  * Still to do
     - `MergeDimWithNext(Count)`
     - `ReshapeDim(dim, newShape)`
   * Unless needed the following will be left out...
     - `Reshape(arbitraryShape)`
     - `Flatten()` - Slower alternative `tensor.Copy().MergeDimWithNext(tensor.rank - 1)`